 Establishing Integrated Systems Baseline - Educational - Mentoring Programs

-Case studies will be developed for roughly 30 farms identified as using integrated farming systems and/or sustainable agriculture practices.
+To develop case studies for roughly 30 farms identified as using integrated farming systems and sustainable agriculture practices.

-From 18 of the above 30 farms, a number of slide presentations will be developed as an educational piece for Maine farmers.
+To create, from 18 of the above 30 farms, a number of slide presentations as an educational piece for Maine farmers.
 One video presentation will be developed as an awareness piece for the public.

-A mentoring program will be developed that will link together farmers already using integrated farming systems and/or sustainable agriculture practices with farmers interested in doing so.
+To build a mentoring program that will link together farmers already using integrated farming systems and sustainable agriculture practices with farmers interested in doing so.

-A quarterly newsletter will be developed for the Maine Sustainable Agriculture Society (MESAS), an organization focused on developing, researching, and promoting sustainable agriculture.
+To produce a quarterly newsletter for the Maine Sustainable Agriculture Society (MESAS), an organization focused on developing, researching, and promoting sustainable agriculture.

-A baseline of the use of integrated farming systems and sustainable agriculture practices in Maine will be developed by surveying the total Maine farming population.
+To survey the use of integrated farming systems and sustainable agriculture practices in Maine.

 University of Maine Cooperative Extension